Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Every bridge you'll analyze in this course ultimately transfers its loads to the ground—and how that transfer happens determines whether a structure stands for centuries or fails catastrophically.
-Foundation selection isn't just about soil mechanics; it's about understanding the interplay between load magnitude, soil conditions, water presence, and construction constraints.
-You're being tested on your ability to match foundation types to site conditions and explain why one solution works where another would fail.
+Every bridge you'll analyze in this course ultimately transfers its loads to the ground.
+How that transfer happens determines whether a structure stands for centuries or fails catastrophically.
+Foundation selection isn't just about soil mechanics; it's about the interplay between load magnitude, soil conditions, water presence, and construction constraints.
+You need to be able to match foundation types to site conditions and explain why one solution works where another would fail.

-The concepts here connect directly to geotechnical analysis, structural load paths, and construction methodology—all core exam topics.
+These concepts connect directly to geotechnical analysis, structural load paths, and construction methodology.
 When you encounter foundation problems, think in terms of load transfer mechanisms, depth requirements, and site-specific challenges.
 Don't just memorize that drilled shafts go deep; know when you'd choose them over driven piles and why that distinction matters for bridge performance.

 When competent soil exists near the surface, engineers can distribute loads across a wide area without drilling deep.
 The key principle: increase bearing area to reduce contact pressure below the soil's allowable capacity.

-Compare: Spread Footings vs. Mat Foundations—both are shallow systems distributing load over area, but mat foundations connect multiple columns into one continuous slab when individual footings would overlap.
+Compare: Spread Footings vs. Mat Foundations: both are shallow systems that distribute load over area, but mat foundations connect multiple columns into one continuous slab.
+You'd use a mat when individual footings would overlap or nearly overlap due to closely-spaced columns or marginal soil.
 If an exam question describes closely-spaced columns on marginal soil, mat foundations are your answer.

 When surface soils lack adequate bearing capacity or when structures must resist significant lateral forces, foundations extend to competent strata below.
-The mechanism: transfer loads through shaft friction, end bearing, or both to reach stable soil or bedrock.
+The mechanism: transfer loads through shaft friction (skin friction along the pile's length), end bearing (direct contact with rock or dense soil at the tip), or both.

-Compare: Driven Piles vs. Drilled Shafts—both reach deep strata, but driven piles work best in granular soils where displacement increases density, while drilled shafts excel in rock or cohesive soils and offer better lateral capacity.
-FRQ tip: if the problem mentions seismic loads or scour, drilled shafts are usually the stronger choice.
+Compare: Driven Piles vs. Drilled Shafts: both reach deep strata, but they suit different conditions.
+Driven piles work best in granular soils where displacement increases soil density around the pile.
+Drilled shafts excel in rock or cohesive soils and offer significantly better lateral capacity due to their larger diameter.
+If a problem mentions seismic loads or scour, drilled shafts are usually the stronger choice because their large cross-section resists bending moments more effectively.

-Piers and abutments aren't foundation types per se—they're the structural elements that connect the superstructure to the foundation system below.
-Understanding their function clarifies why different foundations suit different locations.
+Piers and abutments aren't foundation types per se.
+They're the structural elements that connect the superstructure to the foundation system below.
+Understanding their function clarifies why different foundations suit different locations along a bridge.

-Compare: Pier Foundations vs. Abutment Foundations—piers primarily handle vertical loads with some lateral (wind, seismic), while abutments must always resist significant horizontal earth pressure.
-This dual function makes abutment design more complex and often requires larger or deeper foundations.
+Compare: Pier Foundations vs. Abutment Foundations: piers primarily handle vertical loads with some lateral component (wind, seismic, stream flow), while abutments must always resist significant horizontal earth pressure from the retained soil.
+This permanent dual function makes abutment design more complex and often requires larger or deeper foundations than a pier carrying similar vertical loads.

 Building foundations in rivers, lakes, or marine environments requires specialized techniques to manage water during construction.
-The challenge: create dry conditions at depth while maintaining stability against hydrostatic pressure.
+The challenge: create dry working conditions at depth while maintaining stability against hydrostatic pressure and current forces.

-Compare: Cofferdams vs. Pneumatic Caissons—cofferdams create a dry perimeter around the work area and are removed after construction, while pneumatic caissons become the permanent foundation structure.
-Cofferdams suit shallower water; pneumatic caissons were developed for deep underwater excavation before modern drilling technology.
+Compare: Cofferdams vs. Pneumatic Caissons: cofferdams create a dry perimeter around the work area and are removed after construction, while pneumatic caissons become part of the permanent foundation structure.
+Cofferdams suit shallower water depths; pneumatic caissons were developed for deep underwater excavation before modern drilling technology made drilled shafts the more practical option.

-Foundation classification often comes down to a fundamental question: can we bear on surface soils, or must we go deep?
+Foundation classification often comes down to a fundamental question: can you bear on surface soils, or must you go deep?
 This binary decision drives cost, schedule, and construction methodology.

-Compare: Shallow vs. Deep Foundations—the decision hinges on whether adequate bearing capacity exists near the surface.
-Rule of thumb: if competent soil or rock lies within about 10 feet and loads are moderate, shallow foundations are economical; deeper competent strata or heavy loads push the design toward deep foundations.
+Compare: Shallow vs. Deep Foundations: the decision hinges on whether adequate bearing capacity exists near the surface.
+Rule of thumb: if competent soil or rock lies within about 10 feet and loads are moderate, shallow foundations are economical.
+Deeper competent strata, heavy loads, or scour risk push the design toward deep foundations.
+Cost differences are significant: deep foundations can cost several times more per unit of supported load, so you only go deep when site conditions demand it.

 | Concept | Best Examples |